 Tips for adjusting to multifocal contacts lenses

-• Wear them often
+- Wear them often

 The more you wear your new multifocal contacts, the quicker your eyes will adapt.
-It usually takes at least a week for most people to get fully comfortable with multifocal lenses, so regular use will help your eyes adjust faster.
+It usually takes at least a week for most people to get fully comfortable with multifocal lenses, so regular use will help your eyes adjust faster. - Resist the urge to look down (especially when walking)

 It’s common to want to look down when wearing new multifocal glasses or contacts, but that can actually make adjusting harder.
 Looking down can change your depth perception, making things feel off and even leading to accidents.
 Keep your head up to help your eyes get used to the lenses more quickly.